 "The pain of discipline is far less than the pain of regret."

-The above statement was derived from John Crohn's very popular quote:
+The above statement was derived from Jim Rohn's popular quote:

-Pain of Habits and Discipline - You can use this quote above to perhaps help remind you that eating that cookie will add 100 calories to your diet and that will require and extra 20 minute walk to metabolize.
-You can also say screw it and enjoy life when you can, but if you are on that journey to achieving a goal, then practicing discipline, avoiding regret, and staying focused on your goal (whatever it is) is the route to success.
-Having the discipline to skip on the cookie starts off with building a habit that is painful at first.
-But soon, the habit forms through your disciplined persistence and your pain will decrease to a point that it is insignificant.
+Pain of habits and discipline: Use Rohn's quote to help remind you that eating that cookie will add 100 calories to your diet, and that will require an extra 20-minute walk to metabolize.
+Having the discipline to skip the cookie starts off with building a habit that is painful at first.
+But soon, the habit forms through your disciplined persistence, and your pain will decrease to a point that it is insignificant.

-Another quote along the lines of the above is "pain is temporary – quitting is forever."
-Some may remember it as "Pain is temporary – Pride is forever."
+Another quote along the lines of the above is: "Pain is temporary; quitting is forever."
+Some may remember it as "Pain is temporary; pride is forever."
 Championship teams and athletes have used these religiously as they prepare their minds and bodies for exceptional performance.

-Pain is Not All Bad – Obviously, pain has gotten a bad rap.
-No one in their right mind wants to go through pain, but without it you would never grow.
-You have to endure it, learn from it, become stronger from it, and most of all DO NOT FEAR IT!
+Pain is not all bad: No one in their right mind wants to go through pain, but without it, you never would grow.
+You have to endure it, learn from it, become stronger from it and, most of all, do not fear it.
 The fear of pain is much worse than the pain itself when you are reaching for a dream or goal.
 There is no pain when you are focused on the goal.

-Remember -- The pain you feel today will be the strength you feel tomorrow.
-Now go bust it!
+The pain you feel today will be the strength you feel tomorrow.
+Now go bust it.